cmangos/mangos-wotlk/bot_readme.txt

 /t BOTNAME auction (bot will display all it's active owned auctions.
-Auction info will include an <AUCTION LINK> ) /t BOTNAME auction add <ITEM LINK> (bot will add item to it's m_itemIds, for later auction) /t BOTNAME auction remove <AUCTION LINK> (bot will add auctionid to it's m_auctions, for later auction cancellation)
+Auction info will include an <AUCTION LINK> ) /t BOTNAME auction add <ITEM LINK> (bot will add item to it's m_itemIds, for later auction) /t BOTNAME auction remove <AUCTION LINK> (bot will add auctionid to it's m_auctions, for later auction cancellation) /t BOTNAME repair <ITEM LINK> (bot will seek out armourer and repair selected items specified by <ITEM LINK> ) /t BOTNAME repair all (bot(s) will seek out armourer and repair all damaged items equipped, or in bags )

 Shortcuts:
 c = cast